Careless Driving in Ontario: Points, Fines & FAQs

 Careless driving is not a criminal offence in Ontario, and you won’t receive a criminal record if found guilty.
 However, a non-criminal charge can still have significant consequences, such as hefty fines, a driver’s licence suspension, and possible jail time.

 In addition, a careless driving ticket will stay on your driving record for at least three years.
+See how to deal with a traffic ticket in Ontario if you received one recently.

 How Careless Driving Affects Your Insurance